antonyjued/E-commerse_website/README.md

 # E-Commerce Website Using Java
 ### E-Commerce
 <span style="color:blue">**This Website is built for following purpose:-**</span>
-- For buying product online
+- For buying product online from Antony Store
 - Maintaining sale history
 - Adding and managing products
 - User Friendly